Home » Stories of Mission

 Faithfulness + Patience = Fruitfulness

 I confess I feel some discomfort with measuring “success” in missions.
 Depth of transformation is not an easy thing to quantify, nor do we often see immediate results.
-Perhaps the key to long-term fruitfulness in Christian mission is faithful witness combined with patient trust in the Lord of the harvest.
+Perhaps the key is faithful witness combined with patient trust in the Lord of the harvest.

 Read More